PSB unhappy with PWF elections

 Meanwhile, a PWF source told ‘The News’ that as per PWF Constitution they had to issue notices 21 days before the elections.
 “We had issued notices to all affiliated units on August 13 and by August 25 they had confirmed their availability.
 Although it was not necessary to inform POA and PSB well in advance, we had also informed them.
 Last Monday the PSB wrote us a letter telling us not to go for elections until the new sports policy is enacted.
 We replied to the PSB that all our bodies from the clubs until the provincial levels have been legally formed and our provincial bodies have also got letters of affiliation from the provincial sports boards and provincial Olympic associations,” the PWF source said.

 “We told the PSB that we are on the right path.
 We have been following the policies of the Board.
-We told it that our tenure was going to end and we have to hold our elections.
+We told them that our tenure was going to end and we had to hold our elections.